HOGENT-MLOps/mlops-labs/assignments/03-ml-workflow.md

 ## :mortar_board: Learning goals

-- Create a simple ML workflow with Azure ML
+- Create a simple ML workflow with Prefect
+- Log metrics and artifacts with MLFlow
-- Deploy a model to an Azure managed endpoint
+- Make a prediction with the registered model

 ## :memo: Acceptance criteria